knulli-cfw/knulli.org/docs/play/quick-start.md

 Hi there!
 Welcome to KNULLI!

 With this quick start guide, we will help you get started with KNULLI on your handheld device.
-If you are **completely new** to handheld emulation and custom firmwares, this guide will lead you through your **first steps**.
-If you are an **advanced user**, this guide will make you aware of things KNULLI might do **differently** then other custom firmwares (CFWs) you have already used.
+If you are **completely new** to handheld emulation and custom firmwares (CFWs), this guide will lead you through your **first steps**.
+If you are an **advanced user**, this guide will make you aware of things KNULLI might do **differently** than other custom firmwares you have already used.

 !!! danger "Important: Read this before you start!"